Software Development Dashboard

 How to get the most from your development dashboard

 A dashboard is only useful if it drives action.
-Here’s how to make your dashboard a central part of your workflow.
+Here's how to make it a central part of your workflow.

-• Make it visible.
-Don't hide your dashboard in a folder.
-Put it on a TV in the engineering bay.
+Make it visible.
+Put your dashboard on a TV in the engineering bay.
 Share a link in your team's Slack or Teams channel.
 When data is visible and shared, it creates alignment and natural accountability.

-Building a comprehensive software development dashboard can be tough, especially when your data is scattered across different platforms.
-You can use Klipfolio Klips to connect directly to services like Jira, GitHub, GitLab, and more.
-Pull all your key metrics into one automated, easy-to-share dashboard to keep your team aligned and shipping high-quality code.
+Building a comprehensive software development dashboard is tough when your data is scattered across platforms.
+Klipfolio Klips connects directly to services like Jira, GitHub, GitLab, and more, pulling all your key metrics into one automated, easy-to-share dashboard.
+Keep your team aligned and shipping high-quality code, without the manual work.

 Related Dashboards